Skip to main content

 Does L'ALGORITHME handle dietary restrictions?

-Yes, and the format is built for it.
-L'Algorithme prepares a customised omakase course for each guest, and the reservation process specifically asks you to declare allergies, disliked ingredients, and the dining history of everyone in your party.
+Yes, the format is built for it.
+L'Algorithme prepares a customised omakase course for each guest, the reservation process specifically asks you to declare allergies, disliked ingredients, the dining history of everyone in your party.
 Flag restrictions clearly when booking — this is not an afterthought, it is part of how the restaurant operates.

 What should I order at L'ALGORITHME?